superoo7/superoo7.github.io/content/posts/building-blockchain-iot-weather-oracle-chromia-arduino.md

 - Efficient Data Handling: Chromia ensures that once data is written, reading it is free and unlimited.
 - Developer-Friendly Tools: Simplifies development with tools like [Postchain client](https://www.npmjs.com/package/postchain-client)

-We're using Node.js and Johnny-Five.js to streamline development by coding everything in JavaScript.
+We're using Node.js and Johnny-Five.js to streamline development by coding everything in Typescript/JavaScript.

 ## Prerequisites